Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 The specific Lynch cancers and/or treatments for each of them include:

-Other cancers of Lynch Syndrome include Brain Cancer and Muir Torre (a skin cancer consisting of sebaceous adenomas - gland tumors - keratoacanthomas)
+Other cancers of Lynch Syndrome include Brain Cancer and Muir Torre (a skin cancer consisting of sebaceous adenomas - gland tumors - keratoacanthomas) Breast cancer (in certain subsets) and prostate cancer have been recently added as a result of some studies.

 The goal is to live a full, productive life even with all that ambiguity.
 No matter what happens, whether the cancer never flares up again or whether you die, the important thing is that the days that you have had you will have lived."- Gilda Radner